Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks

+Dynamic spectrum access based on cognitive radios has been proposed in order to opportunistically use underutilized spectrum portions of the licensed electromagnetic spectrum \cite{ZS}.
 Cognitive radios opportunistically share the spectrum while avoiding any harmful interference to the primary licensed users.
 They employ spectrum sensing to detect the empty portions of the radio spectrum, also known as spectrum holes.
 Upon detection of such a spectrum hole, cognitive radios dynamically share this hole.
 However, as soon as a primary user appears in the corresponding band, the cognitive radios have to vacate the band.
-This way, transmission is limited to the bands that are deemed to be empty in order to avoid interference to the primary users.
 As such, reliable spectrum sensing becomes a key functionality of a cognitive radio network.